Drinking in American life goes back to the early colonial settlers. (Virtually no Native Americans had alcohol.)

 - The patriot Patrick Henry (“Give me liberty or give me death”) was a bar tender.18

-- The manufacture of rum became early Colonial New England’s largest and most prosperous industry.19
+- Making rum became early Colonial New England’s largest and most prosperous industry.19

-- George Washington became his new country’s first major distiller of whiskey.21
+- George Washington (see his Quiz) became his new country’s first major distiller of whiskey.21

 - Martha Washington enjoyed daily toddys.
 In the 1790s, “happy hour” began at 3:00 p.m. and cocktails continued until dinner.
 Drinking in American life was clearly important.22

-- Benjamin Franklin, and Thomas Jefferson both enjoyed making their own alcohol beverages.23
+- Benjamin Franklin and Thomas Jefferson both enjoyed making their own alcohol.23

-- In 1793 the Whiskey Rebellion occurred when federal tax collectors were attacked in Pennsylvania by citizens outraged that the whiskey they had been making for years, much of it for their own consumption, was being taxed.24
+- The 1793 Whiskey Rebellion occurred.
+It happened when federal tax collectors were attacked in Pennsylvania.
+Citizens were outraged that the whiskey they had been making was being taxed.
+Much of it was for their consumption.24

-- The national anthem of the US, the “Star-Spangled Banner,” was written to the tune of a drinking song.25
+- The national anthem, the “Star-Spangled Banner,” was written to the tune of a drinking song.25

-- In the 1830’s the average American aged 15 or older consumed over seven gallons of absolute alcohol.
+- In the 1830’s the average person aged 15 or older consumed over seven gallons of pure alcohol.
 That was from an average of 9 1/2 gallons of spirits, 1/2 gallon of wine, and 27 gallons of beer.
-That’s about three times the current rate.26
+That’s about three times the current rate in the US.26

 - Abraham Lincoln held a liquor license and operated several taverns.27